Sign up now for a

 I lie in my bed, alone in my crib,

-Waiting for comforting hands.
+waiting for comforting hands.

 I weep and wail, shaking with rage.

-I do not cry silently!
+I do not cry silently.

 Still, no one comes to attend to my needs.

-Out of the emptiness appears a face.
+Then, out of the emptiness, appears a face,

-I quiet my cries in hopes that it
+and I quiet my cries in anticipation.

-I wait for relief, and cry silently.
+I wait for comfort and cry silently.

 I bring back the noise of my tears.

-The face and hands continue their abuse.
+The face and hands are unsympathetic.

 The months go by and become three years.